isabella232/mobile-services.de-DE/help/android/c-marketing-cloud/mcvid.md

 # Experience Cloud ID configuration {#experience-cloud-id-configuration}

-Der Adobe Experience Platform Identity Service bietet eine universelle Besucher-ID für die Experience Cloud-Lösungen.
+The Adobe Experience Platform Identity Service provides a universal visitor ID across Experience Cloud solutions.
 Der ID-Service wird von Analytics für Target, Video-Heartbeats und künftige Experience Cloud-Integrationen benötigt.

 >[!TIP]
 >
->Sie müssen diese ID nur ausfüllen, wenn Sie den Adobe Experience Platform Identity Service verwenden.
+>You do not need to populate this ID unless you are using the Adobe Experience Platform Identity Service.
 For more information, see [Adobe Experience Platform Identity Service](https://marketing.adobe.com/resources/help/en_US/mcvid/).

 >[!IMPORTANT]
 >
->Für diese Funktion ist SDK Version 4.3 oder höher erforderlich.
+>This functionality requires SDK version 4.3 or later.

 So aktivieren Sie die Experience Cloud ID:

 1. Fügen Sie die Bibliothek zu Ihrem Projekt hinzu und implementieren Sie den Lebenszyklus.

-   Weitere Informationen finden Sie unter *SDK und Config File to your intellij IDEA oder Eclipse Project* in [Core Implementation and Lifecycle](/help/android/getting-started/dev-qs.md).
+   For more information, see Add the SDK and Config File to your IntelliJ IDEA or Eclipse Project in Core implementation and lifecycle.**[](/help/android/getting-started/dev-qs.md)

 1. Importieren Sie die Bibliothek: